How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 When picking your node frequencies be sure to consult the above sources, and verify the frequencies are not being used by other nearby users or systems.

 Important Note: Nodes can run at a 100% Tx duty cycle during nets or long QSOs, HTs don't have fans built in, and even at the lowest power setting HTs can get very hot if run at a higher voltage such as 12V, but will stay MUCH cooler at a lower voltage.
-My first homebrew node uses a Yaesu FT-530 which will run on anything from 6 to 16 Volts but to minimize voltage across the final I run it on 6-7V and it barely even gets warm at 100% Tx duty cycle.
+One node I built used a Yaesu FT-530 for the node radio which will run on anything from 6 to 16 Volts but to minimize voltage across the final I run it on 6-7V, and it barely even gets warm at 100% Tx duty cycle.
 Transmitters typically have an RF final output transistor operating linearly between Vcc and Ground and thus even at the lowest power setting the transistor is dissipating the majority of the voltage across it.
 Therefore reducing Vcc to the minimum necessary will greatly reduce the heat dissipation and energy use of the radio.
-I confirmed this on the FT-530, which gets very hot during continuous Tx on 12V but stays nice and cool when run on 6-7V.
 RT85's should not be run on 12V, but when run on 7.5V can transmit 1.5 Watts for hours without getting significantly above ambient air temperature.
+There is a common misconception that HTs cannot be run at a high Tx duty cycle but that is not at all true on any HT I have ever tested when an appropriate voltage is used.

 Ferrite Filters, Filter Capacitors